 Finally, whip for 3 minutes until you have a soft, creamy, buttery yet light and fluffy buttercream.Pro tip - it is important that you whip the buttercream so it becomes light and fluffy otherwise it will be too soft to pipe or frost on cakes.

-Pastry cream must be cooked until it's thick and coats the back of a spoon.
+Pastry cream or custard base must be cooked until it's thick and coats the back of a spoon.
 If in doubt cook a minute longer

 If the pastry cream is overcooked the eggs will curdle so cook on low heat